 4. Not Using a Budget System

 Learning to manage your money like a pro takes time and practice.
 You aren’t going to know everything right off the bat.
-Remember that a budget can go a long way towards ensuring your success.
+Having a budget can go a long way towards ensuring your success.
 Without one, you are unlikely to have a clear picture of where your money goes each month.
-Without a budget, it becomes much easier to overspend because you aren’t keeping track of the categories that you spend or the amount you are spending in those categories.
+If you aren’t using a budget, it becomes much easier to overspend because you aren’t keeping track of the categories that you spend in or the amount you are spending in those categories.
 Innocent purchases can add up quickly and hit your wallet hard.
 Do yourself a favor and find a budgeting system that works for you.

 5. Overusing Credit Cards

 You’ve probably already heard this one, but it is worth repeating.
-Treating your credit card as if it was a short-term loan program can get dangerous quickly.
+Treating your credit card as if it was a short-term loan can get dangerous quickly.
 If you don’t budget or spend carefully, this is doubly true.
-It is easy to rack up a large credit card balance that you are unable to pay.
+It’s common for people to misunderstand the fine print on their credit card agreements, and it is easy to rack up a large credit card balance in a short amount of time if you aren’t paying close attention.
+Minimum payments aren’t enough to dig out of debt and can add up to a large chunk of money if you use multiple cards.
 The best thing you can do is use your credit card sparingly.
-If you don’t have the money for your purchase in your bank account, don’t purchase until you do have the funds to cover it.
+If you don’t have the money for your purchase in your bank account, don’t purchase it until you do have the funds to cover it.
+Credit cards can be used wisely to help cover emergencies or establish good credit, but careless use can cause a lot of financial pressure to mount.
+Don’t fall for the trap of treating credit cards like free money in your budget.

 CESI is NOT A LOAN COMPANY